 Those who fear not knowing their place in the world should Trimble.
-Trimble Navigation makes systems and software that combines global positioning technology with wireless communications to provide location and position data and make it actionable.
+Trimble Navigation makes systems and software that combine global positioning technology with wireless communications to provide location and position data and make it actionable.
 Using GPS, laser, optical, and other technologies, the company's products target areas such as surveying, construction site project management, mapping, mobile personnel management, and mobile and fixed asset management.
 They are offered to end users, such as government entities, farmers, engineering firms, and public safety workers, as well as equipment manufacturers (OEMs).
-More than half of sales are made outside the US.
+About half of sales are made outside the US.

 Engineering and construction products command more than half of sales and include, among a wide range of others, construction machine guidance systems and robotic optical surveying instruments.

-Field solutions (about a quarter of sales) get used right where the name suggests - out in the field.
+Field solutions (about 20% of sales) get used right where the name suggests - out in the field.
 Trimble markets such products to the agricultural and geographic information system (GIS) sectors.
 Agricultural offerings include systems that provide navigation guidance for farm equipment.
 It also sells handheld data collection units designed to work with GIS databases.
 Utility companies use such systems to gather information about transmission poles and have the data automatically stored.

 Advanced Devices (about 5% of sales) encompasses Applanix (mobile mapping), embedded technologies (boards, modules, chipsets, licenses), military and advanced systems (aircraft navigation), timing and synchronization, Trimble Outdoors (GPS-enabled cell phones) businesses, and ThingMagic (UHF and radio frequency identification (RFID) reader modules and services).
 Most of these products are hardware focused and are typically marketed to OEMs, system integrators, or service providers.

 Trimble pitches its products to customers via dealer partnerships on all products except advanced devices and mobile solutions products.
-It also uses representatives, joint ventures, and other sales channels, supported by offices in more than 30 countries.
+It also uses representatives, joint ventures, and other sales channels, supported by offices in 35 countries.
 Trimble sees its existing markets as underpenetrated, offering opportunities to expand adoption of its products as replacements for lingering traditional methods.
 In that regard, product development is also a key strategic component for both maintaining and broadening the company's ability to serve its target markets.

-The company focuses on growth in international markets as another major component of its strategy.
+The company focuses on growth in international markets as a major component of its strategy.
 The acquisitive company is particularly interested in opportunities in Africa, China, India, the Middle East, and Russia.

 Mergers and Acquisitions